daos-stack/daos/doc/admin/performance_tuning.md

 The default configuration enables the Agent GetAttachInfo cache.
-If it is desired, the cache may be disabled prior to DAOS Agent startup by setting the environment variable ```DAOS_AGENT_DISABLE_CACHE=true```.
+If it is desired, the cache may be disabled prior to DAOS Agent startup by setting the Agent's environment variable ```DAOS_AGENT_DISABLE_CACHE=true```.
 The cache is loaded only at Agent startup.
 If the network configuration changes while the Agent is running, it must be restarted to gain visibility to these changes.